Rafi Milo

-Rafael David (Rafi) Milo (רפאל דוד "רפי" מילוא; born April 17, 1972) is an Israel Defense Forces major general (Aluf) who currently serves as the commander of the Northern Command.
+Rafael David (Rafi) Milo (רָפָאֵל דָּוִד "רָפִי" מִילוֹא; born April 17, 1972) is an Israel Defense Forces major general (Aluf) who currently serves as the commander of the Northern Command.

-Milo previously served as the Homefront Command Commander, the commander of the IDF staff college, 91st "Galilee Territorial Division, 80th "Edom" Territorial Division, Shayetet 13, Baram Territorial Brigade and the Etzioni Brigade.
+Milo previously served as the Commander of the Homefront Command, the Israel Defense Forces, 91st "Galilee Territorial Division, 80th "Edom" Territorial Division, Shayetet 13, Baram Territorial Brigade and the Etzioni Brigade.

 Biography

 Rafi Milo, son of Uri and Eva, was born in Moshav Kfar Yedidia.
 He was named after his uncle, Major (Rasan) Rafi Milo who was killed during Operation Raviv.
 He joined the IDF in August 1990 and volunteered for the naval special operations unit, Shayetet 13.
 After completing his training in Shayetet 13, he enlisted in an infantry officers course.
 As a Shayetet 13 platoon commander, he fought in the South Lebanon conflict as well as during Operation Accountability.
 In 1996, he was released from active service. but in the wake of the Ansariya ambush in 1997, he returned.
 Later he transferred to the Golani Brigade and became deputy commander of the Egoz Unit.
 He served as commander of the Golani reconnaissance unit during the Second Intifada.

 In 2003, he was promoted to the rank of lieutenant colonel (Sgan-Aluf) and appointed commander of the 13th battalion of the Golani Brigade and served in that role until November 2005.
-On December 27, 2004, The Chief of Staff, Moshe Ya'alon, decided to reprimand him, following an incident in which three Egyptian policemen were accidentally killed, during an operational activity carried out by the battalion under his command, in the Gaza Strip.
+On December 27, 2004, The Chief of Staff, Moshe Ya'alon, decided to reprimand him following an incident in which three Egyptian policemen were accidentally killed by the battalion under his command in the Gaza Strip.
 In November 2005, he commanded the brigade during the 2005 Hezbollah cross-border raid and participated in the killing of one of the Hezbollah militants.
-In the same month, An Israeli who surfed off the Manara cliff drifted towards Lebanese territory, Milo, that held a line in the sector with his battalion, arrived at the scene, and began a rescue operation under Hezbollah fire, after they too recognized the surfer and advanced towards him in order to kidnap him, he crossed the fence and rescued the civilian.
-For his action to prevent the abduction of the citizen and the deterioration of the security situation on the northern border, he was awarded am Aluf citation by the commander of the Northern Command, Udi Adam.
-In 2005, he was appointed commander of a fighter squadron in Shayetet 13, and served in the position until 2007.
-He led it, among other things, in the Second Lebanon War.
+In the same month, An Israeli who surfed near the Manara cliff drifted towards Lebanese territory.
+Hezbollah saw the surfer and started moving towards him.
+Milo, in the sector with his battalion, arrived at the scene, and began a rescue operation while under Hezbollah fire.
+Milo crossed the fence and rescued the civilian.
+For his action to prevent the abduction of the citizen amidst the deterioration of the security situation on the northern border, he was awarded an Aluf citation by the commander of the Northern Command, Udi Adam.
+In 2005, he was appointed commander of a squadron in Shayetet 13, and served in the position until 2007.
+He led it (amongst other things) in the Second Lebanon War.
 During the war he led the main force in the Tyre raid.
-For his part in the war, including in that operation, he was awarded am Aluf citation by the commander of the Navy, David Ben-Besht.
+For his part in the war, including in that operation, he was awarded an Aluf citation by the commander of the Navy, David Ben-Besht.